 - Frequently Asked Questions

-The goblet squat is a great exercise and teaching tool to help you graduate to other squat variations.
+The goblet squat is a great exercise and teaching tool to help you graduate to other squat variations, or to just build a bit of leg muscle on its own.
 Here’s how to do it.

 Step 1 — Set Up